-Glandular fever is caused by the Epstein-Barr virus, named after the two British researchers who first identified it in 1964, although the disease itself had been recognised many years earlier.
+Glandular fever is caused by the Epstein-Barr virus, or EBV, named after the two British researchers who first identified it in 1964, although the disease itself had been recognised many years earlier.
 A common member of the herpes family of viruses, the Epstein-Barr virus is spread primarily through the exchange of saliva, which is why glandular fever is sometimes known as ‘the kissing disease’.
 Coughing or other contact with infected saliva can also pass the virus from one person to another.

 The glandular fever virus can stay active in a person weeks or months after all overt symptoms are gone, so close contact with someone who shows no sign of the disease can still put others at risk.
 On the other hand, not everyone who lives in close proximity to a person infected with glandular fever comes down with the illness.
 Scientists believe that a healthy immune system may make it possible to fight off the infection successfully.

 When glandular fever strikes young children, the illness is usually so mild that it passes as a common cold or the flu.
 When it occurs during adolescence or adulthood, however, the disease can be much more serious.

 Glandular fever comes on gradually.
 It begins with flu-like symptoms; fever, headache and a general malaise and lethargy.
 After a few days, the lymph glands begin to swell, although this symptom is not noticeable in everyone.
 Swollen glands in the back of the neck are especially typical of glandular fever.
 Most people develop a sore throat, which can be very severe, with inflamed tonsils.
 A fever, usually no higher than 40 degrees Celsius (104 degrees Fahrenheit), can also develop and may last up to three weeks.